edouard-lopez/yeoman-zsh-plugin/readme.md

 ## Installation

-1. In the command line, navigate to the folder:
+1. In the command line, change to _oh-my-zsh_'s directory :

     ```
     cd ~/.oh-my-zsh/custom/plugins/
     ```
-2. Clone the repository into a new folder called `yeoman`:
+2. Clone the repository into a new into `yeoman` directory:

     ```
     git clone git@github.com:edouard-lopez/yeoman-zsh-plugin.git yeoman